sizemore0125/pycramer/README.md

 ## Cramer-Test for uni- and multivariate two-sample-problem

 Provides Python routine for the so called two-sample Cramer-Test.
 This nonparametric two-sample-test on equality of the underlying distributions can be applied to multivariate data as well as univariate data.
-It offers two possibilities to approximate the critical value both of which are included in this package.
+It offers two possibilities to approximate the critical value both of which are included in this package and now evaluates the heavy numerical work in native C++, matching the reference R implementation within tight tolerances.

+### Highlights

+- Native C++ distance, kernel, and bootstrap routines for significant speed-ups (2×–3× over pure Python on large problems).
+- Optional `workers` parameter to parallelise native bootstrap draws while keeping reproducibility.
+- Performance regression tests that compare directly against the original R package across high-dimensional, unbalanced, and alternative-kernel scenarios.

 ## Perform Cramer-Test for uni- and multivariate two-sample-problem